(Inria-COVID project; 2020-2021)

 The goal of the project is to investigate the feasibility and help of back-support exoskeletons to assist the medical staff during the exhausting procedures of Prone Positioning (PP) maneuvers in the ICU.
 Prone Positioning is a complex procedure that is necessary during treatment of acute respiratory distress syndrome (ARDS) to optimise oxygenation.

-We are currently preparing new studies to clarify the beneficial effects of the exoskeleton for PP maneuvers, particularly with validated physiological measures that can be used in the ICU.
+We conducted further experiments to clarify the beneficial effects of the exoskeleton for PP maneuvers, particularly with validated physiological measures (EMG, EKG).
+The experiments were carried out again in the HVL, with the Laevo exoskeleton worn by two volunteer physicians that used it in the ICU.

 - Hospital of Nancy (CHRU Nancy): Dr. Nicla Settembre (co-coordinator), Prof. Bruno Chenuel, Prof. Jean Paysant, Dr. Jean-Marc Sellal, Dr. Antoine Kimmoun, Prof. Bruno Levy